arafatm/arafatm.github.io/quotes.md

 > Nobody cares about your dirt.
 "Who you are inside" is meaningless aside from what it produces for other people -- https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md

-> it's incredibly comforting to know that as long as you don't create anything in your life, then nobody can attack the thing you created -- https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md
+> It's incredibly comforting to know that as long as you don't create anything in your life, then nobody can attack the thing you created -- https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md

 > Damn it, you have to kill those excuses.
 Or they will kill you -- https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md